YOUR SKILLS ARE LIFE CHANGING

-Volunteers must cover the cost of their trip themselves, and CCD keep costs as low as possible so as to make it affordable.
-You will need to consider the cost of flights, health insurance and vaccinations prior to your arrival, and general living costs while you are volunteering (food, travel etc.).
+Interns must cover the cost of their trip themselves, and CCD keep costs as low as possible so as to make it affordable.
+You will need to consider the cost of flights, health insurance and vaccinations prior to your arrival, and general living costs while you are there (food, travel etc.).
 Please take these costs into account and ensure that you are able to fund yourself, or raise financial support, before you apply.
 You must take into account flights (from the UK, these vary between £350-£1,000), travel vaccinations, travel insurance, your visa, accommodation and living costs (food, transport, leisure, etc.) Please contact us for an approximate breakdown of costs when at CCD (e.g. CCD administration charges, rough cost of living etc.).

 What is the local area like?